nestjs-mod/nestjs-mod-fullstack/steps/2024-12-12/en.md

-## [2024-12-12] We implement support for time zones in a full stack application based on NestJS and Angular when working via REST and WebSockets
+## [2024-12-12] Timezone support in a full-stack application based on NestJS and Angular: working with REST and WebSockets

 In this article, I would like to share my experience in implementing timezone support in a full stack application built on `NestJS` and `Angular`.
 We will learn how to save user time zone settings in the database and use them correctly when interacting with the server via `REST` and web sockets.